nur4450/liftoff-assignments/C1-Online_Profiles/README.md

 ### Resume
 You will need to upload a .PDF of your resume to this repo, or connect with your mentor on an alternate way of submitting your resume.

+I upload .PDF of my resume to images folder.
+Here is the path liftoff-assignments/images/LC RESUME TEMPLATE_ No Experience_No Degree 021219 - Nur.pdf

 > *Your GitHub repository is public* if you do not want to upload your resume to a public facing repository, talk with your mentor about an alternate way to submit this assignment.